Amex Membership Rewards Points are Valuable-Here’s How to Use Them

-Singapore Airlines' KrisFlyer program is a personal favorite of mine.
+Singapore Airlines’ KrisFlyer program is a personal favorite of mine.
 I used it to fly to the Maldives from the US, all in business class.
-We've detailed the best uses of KrisFlyer miles in its own dedicated post, but you'll want to use them for Suites Class to Europe, business class redemptions to Asia, flights from the US to Hawaii, or round trip on Virgin Atlantic to Europe.
-The best part about the KrisFlyer program is that it is a transfer partner with all "transferrable credit card currencies," meaning Membership Rewards, Ultimate Rewards, Starwood Preferred Guest, and Citi ThankYou points.
-That means that it's really easy to combine points across multiple credit cards into one account, for one big award.
+We’ve detailed the best uses of KrisFlyer miles in its own dedicated post, but you’ll want to use them for Suites Class to Europe (for 86,000 points), business class redemptions to Asia, flights from the US to Hawaii, or round trip on Virgin Atlantic to Europe.
+The best part about the KrisFlyer program is that it is a transfer partner with all “transferrable credit card currencies,” meaning Membership Rewards, Ultimate Rewards, Marriott Bonvoy, and Citi ThankYou points.
+That means that it’s really easy to combine points across multiple credit cards into one account, for one big award.

 ANA is also a great transfer partner choice for your Membership Rewards points.
-Our detailed guide to the program explains the best uses in more detail, but our favorite uses include business class to Japan, flying Etihad Business to the Middle East, and North America to Europe on Lufthansa or Singapore.
-ANA is also a transfer partner of Starwood Preferred Guest, so you could top off your account that way.
+Our detailed guide to the program explains the best uses in more detail, but our favorite uses include business class to Japan (75,000 miles during off-peak times), and North America to Europe on Lufthansa or Singapore.
+ANA is also a transfer partner of Marriott Bonvoy, so you could top off your account that way as well.